 Hemp oil, on the other hand, can be used in a wide variety of recipes.
 You can use it when cooking soups, salad dressings, and as the oil in your pan while stir-frying veggies and meats (rather than using olive or vegetable oil.

 Hemp oil and CBD oil can also both be taken as salves such as face cream and lotion.
 Vaping is another option for those who want an easily accessible solution while on the go.
 Be aware that The Centers for Disease Control and Prevention (CDC) recommend against vaping, as the long-term effects are still unknown.

 The possibilities are limitless, so feel free to explore which method of ingestion is right for you.

 Is Hemp oil better than CBD oil?

 It depends on what you are using it for.
-Hemp oil is very rich in healthy fats, high-quality protein and several minerals and also contribute to overall health.
-In fact some studies show that its nutrients and minerals can contribute to better skin and heart health as well as reduced inflammation, reduced symptoms of PMS and menopause.
+Hemp oil is very rich in healthy fats, high-quality protein, and several minerals and also contributes to overall health.
+In fact, some studies show that its nutrients and minerals can contribute to better skin and heart health as well as reduced inflammation, reduced symptoms of PMS and menopause.